kanebows/kanebows/README.md

-## Attacker. | Fighter: On the Web And On the Ring!
+## Fighter: On the Web And On the Ring!